What is WASWUG?

 Who is WSIPC?

 WSIPC produces the WASWUG conferences.
 WSIPC is a non-profit cooperative empowering schools with a powerful lineup of technology solutions.
-They are the exclusive provider of Skyward K-12 products in Washington State and deliver enhanced software services to Skyward users in Alaska, Idaho, Montana, and Oregon.
+They are the exclusive provider of Skyward K-12 products in Washington State and deliver enhanced software services to Skyward users in Alaska.
 Learn more at wsipc.org.

 Am I a WSIPC Cooperative member?